markNZed/TaskFlow/infra/docker/README.md

-The following is for development where the NodeJS Task Processor and Browser Task Processor directories are mounted to the Docker container.
+The following is for development where the NodeJS Task Processor and React Task Processor directories are mounted to the Docker container.

 <br> git clone https://github.com/markNZed/taskflow.git
 <br> cd taskflow/infra/docker
 <br> Add your OPENAI_API_KEY to docker-compose.yml file or set that environment variable
 <br> `docker-compose build`
 <br> `docker-compose up`
-<br> Access the Browser Task Processor at http://localhost:3000
+<br> Access the React Task Processor at http://localhost:3000
 There have been issues with Firefox and websocket on localhost, if Firefox does not work, restart or try Chrome.

 # Notes